0chain/0chain/local/debug_environment.md

 ## Custom build tags

-0Chain uses bn256 as a build tag, you want to add this to all your builds.
-In goland these are set up in the settings panel.
+0Chain uses `bn256` and `development` as build tags, you want to add this to all your builds.
+In GoLand these are set up in the settings panel.
 ![pierses image](https://github.com/0chain/0chain/blob/debug_builds/local/goland%20settings.png?raw=true)

 ## Miner
-The builds in goland are set up in the `Run\Debug Configurations` panel accessed from the `Run\Cnfigurations..` menu item.
+The builds in GoLand are set up in the `Run\Debug Configurations` panel accessed from the `Run\Configurations..` menu item.
 Possible way of populating the panel for building and running the miner would be:
-* Run kind: Directory
+* Run kind: `Directory`
 * Directory: `/home/piers/GolandProjects/0chain/code/go/0chain.net/miner/miner`
 * Output directory: `/home/piers/GolandProjects/0chain/local/miner`
 * Working directory: `/home/piers/GolandProjects/0chain/local/miner`